Why The Debate About Messy TV Women is All Wrong

-“I am a terrible woman,” Siobhan Wilson sings at the close of Sunday night’s Back to Life debut.
-Seconds earlier, the new Showtime British import’s heroine, Miri Matteson (creator Daisy Haggard), walked past some bright red graffiti emblazoned on her home reading “PSYCHO BITCH.”
-Miri, as we learn in bits and pieces during the series premiere, has just been released from prison after 18 years behind bars.
+“I am a terrible woman,” Siobhan Wilson sings at the close of Back to Life first episode.
+Seconds earlier, the BBC show's heroine, Miri Matteson (creator Daisy Haggard), walked past some bright red graffiti emblazoned on her home reading “PSYCHO BITCH.”
+Miri, as we learn in bits and pieces during the opening episode which has recently landed in the US, has just been released from prison after 18 years behind bars.
 Now she is infamous in her coastal hometown for fatally running something — and more likely someone — over.

 Advertisement